What is liquidity, and why does it matter so much in prediction markets?

 Detailed Explanation

-- Why it matters: Your “paper edge” can vanish once you factor in spread + slippage + fees.
+3. Why it matters: Your "paper edge" can vanish once you factor in spread, slippage, and fees.
+A 5-cent edge means nothing if you pay 6 cents in execution costs.

 Common Scenarios

-- You see a “mispriced” market but can’t buy enough size
+• You see a mispriced contract but can't buy enough shares without moving the price against you

 Exceptions & Edge Cases

-- If you’re willing to hold to settlement, then exit liquidity matters less (entry still matters).
+• If you're willing to hold until settlement, then exit liquidity matters less (but entry liquidity still matters).

 Practical Examples